Managing service ID API keys

 Locking or unlocking a service ID API key with the CLI

 For API keys that represent the identity of the service ID, you can prevent the API key from being deleted by locking it.
-A locked API key is indicated by the Locked icon Locked icon in the UI.
+A locked API key is indicated by the Locked icon in the UI.
 To lock a service ID API key, use the following command:

 ibmcloud iam service-api-key-lock (APIKEY_NAME|APIKEY_UUID) (SERVICE_ID_NAME|SERVICE_ID_UUID) [-f, --force]

-Prerequisites: Endpoint, Login, Target
+- Endpoint, Login, Target

-Command options:
+Command Options:

-APIKEY_NAME
+- APIKEY_NAME (required)

-APIKEY_UUID
+- APIKEY_UUID (required)

-SERVICE_ID_NAME
+- SERVICE_ID_NAME (required)

-SERVICE_ID_UUID
+- SERVICE_ID_UUID (required)

--f, --force
+- -f, --force

-Lock without confirmation.
+- Lock without confirmation

 Examples:

-Lock the service API key sample-key of service ID sample-service:
+Lock service API key sample-key

 ibmcloud iam service-api-key-lock sample-key sample-service